Right-libertarianism

 Like libertarians of all varieties, right-libertarians refer to themselves simply as libertarians.
-Being the most common type of libertarianism in the United States, right-libertarianism has become the most common referent of libertarianism there since the late 20th century while historically and elsewhere it continues to be widely used to refer to anti-state forms of socialism such as anarchism and more generally libertarian communism/libertarian Marxism and libertarian socialism.
-Around the time of Murray Rothbard, who popularized the term libertarian in the United States during the 1960s, anarcho-capitalist movements started calling themselves libertarian, leading to the rise of the term right-libertarian to distinguish them.
-Rothbard himself acknowledged the co-opting of the term and boasted of its "capture [...] from the enemy".
+Being the most common type of libertarianism in the United States, right-libertarianism has become the most common referent of libertarianism there since the late 20th century, while historically and elsewhere, it is widely used to refer to anti-state forms of socialism such as anarcho-socialism, libertarian communism, libertarian Marxism, and libertarian socialism.
+Around the time of Murray Rothbard, who popularized the term libertarian in the United States during the 1960s, anarcho-capitalist movements started calling themselves libertarian, leading to the rise of the term libertarian capitalist (mainly used by proponents) and right-libertarian (mainly used by opponents) to distinguish them.
+Rothbard himself acknowledged the co-opting of the term "libertarian" and boasted of its "capture [...] from the enemy" after statists had captured the term "liberal" from the champions of liberty.

 Definition

 People described as being left-libertarian or right-libertarian generally tend to call themselves simply libertarians and refer to their philosophy as libertarianism.
 In light of this, some authors and political scientists classify the forms of libertarianism into two groups, namely left-libertarianism and right-libertarianism, to distinguish libertarian views on the nature of property and capital.